 The growing prevalence of moral injuries among members of the military may also be telling us something about an increasingly urgent need to pay more attention to certain other aspects of our civic interactions and public discourse.
 One immediate example in the COVID-19 era is the support of our front-line health workers and other first responders (Nash, 2020).
 For example, when slogans appear in the media such as “we’re all in this together” and the reality on the street reflects an apparent disregard for sanitation, social distancing, and mask-wearing, the cognitive dissonance and irony is most keenly apparent to those most closely involved.
 This type of cognitive dissonance, or lack of a shared sense of responsibility, has long been reported by returning combat veterans, particularly those who return to higher education after service (Buechner, 2014).

 While many universities have included student veteran support programs to help ease the cultural barriers for veterans coming to higher education, there are few examples of deliberate engagement with the experience of veterans as a part of academic study, or public discourse on campus.
-The Military Psychology program at Adler University is one example where this type of military-civilian dialogue is being enacted in a multi-disciplinary way, using conceptual models of Adlerian (social systems) psychology along with other heuristic perspectives-including phenomenology and CMM-to study the full range of the military and veterans’ culture and experience (Kent & Buechner, 2019).
+The Military Psychology program at Adler University offers one example of this type of military-civilian dialogue being enacted in a multi-disciplinary way, using conceptual models of Adlerian (social systems) psychology along with other heuristic perspectives-including phenomenology and CMM-to study the full range of the military and veterans’ culture and experience (Kent & Buechner, 2019).
 The mixed cohort in this course of study includes veterans, their family members, and professional practitioners, with the result of creating dialogic possibilities about both veterans’ experiences and prevailing social issues that are not commonly available in most social or academic settings.
 Additionally, these conversations are reflexive in the nature, in the sense that students are encouraged to draw upon their own feelings and experiences in context of the phenomena under study (Rascon & Littlejohn, 2017, p.
 21).
 The result of this approach has been an expanded awareness of the social justice implications of veterans’ experiences, increased attunement with the social and mental health implications of moral injury, and the expansion of “military cultural competence” as a way of enabling deeper conversations about the difficulties of the transition process for many veterans and their families (Troiani & Buechner, 2016, p.
 118).

 Metaphorical Warfare